joundso/joundso/README.md

 #### Scientist and IT Engineer in Erlangen, Germany

-I am a Scientist and software engineer currently living in Erlangen, Germany.
-My interests range from technology to travel.
+I am a scientist and software engineer currently living in Erlangen, Germany.
+My interests range from healthcare technology to travel.
 I am also interested in programming and education.

 <!--
 **joundso/joundso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.